Actions taken against some civil society organisations due to their illegal practices: India at UNHRC | Law-Order

 Last month, the Centre cancelled the Foreign Contribution Regulation Act (FCRA) licence of the Rajiv Gandhi Foundation (RGF), a non-government organisation associated with the Gandhi family, for alleged violations of the law, officials had said.
 The action came after investigations carried out by an inter-ministerial committee formed by the home ministry in 2020.

+The US also noted that despite legal protections, discrimination and violence based on gender and religious affiliation persist. ''The application of anti-terror legislation has led to prolonged detentions of human rights defenders and activists often on a pre-trial status,” the US delegate said.

-Member States also raised the issue of death penalty and recommended that India put in place nationwide moratorium on the application of the death penalty with a view to its eventual abolition.
+Member States also raised the issue of the death penalty and recommended that India put in place a nationwide moratorium on the application of the death penalty with a view to its eventual abolition.

 Mehta responded by saying that in India, the death penalty is imposed only in the “rarest of rare cases”, when the “alternative option is unquestionably foreclosed'', where the crime committed is so heinous that it “shocks the conscience of the society.''
 He said that while imposing the death sentence, the court has to record its special reasons for arriving at such a “drastic” conclusion.